RishabhS66/Inference-Acceleration-of-Stable-Diffusion/README.md

 - Our proposed approach, Time step aware quantisation improves the performance significantly over vanilla quantisation techniques.

+More details are available at the wandb page.
 Following are some representative images:

 <figure>
     <img src="assets/base.png"